A Note to the Coach Who’s Winning and Drowning at the Same Time

 That realization became the belief I've built everything around:

 Healthy culture is not a perk.
-It’s infrastructure.
+It's infrastructure.
+Not just inside businesses — across every pillar of life: family, career, community.

 You cannot build a sustainable business on an unsustainable life.
 You cannot champion your clients' growth while your own team is running on fumes.
 You cannot preach transformation while operating from exhaustion.